FortiGate

 Troubleshooting:

-A packet capture taken with the BGP peer IP would be helpful.
+A packet capture taken with the BGP peer IP will be helpful.

 FGT # get router info bgp neighbor